Siv3D/siv3d.docs/en-us/docs/tutorial2/collect.md

-# 25. Item Collection Game
+# 25. Project: Item Collection Game
 Using the content from tutorials 3-24, we'll create a game where you collect falling items.

 ## 25.1 Drawing the Background